 During my years of homeschooling, there is ONE THING I can say I loved most about it: FREEDOM.
 It’s just one word, but when it comes to homeschooling, it means so very much.
 And it’s not just freedom for me, but freedom for my child as well.
-In public-school, freedom is never available, and most certainly not in the most crucial ways.
-Society has come a long way from the humble beginnings of public-school and our freedoms are being rapidly removed with intimidating quickness.
+In public school, freedom is never available, and most certainly not in the most crucial ways.
+Society has come a long way from the humble beginnings of the traditional school system and our freedoms are being rapidly removed with intimidating quickness.

-The freedom that’s available through homeschooling adds great richness to academics, socialization, advancement, and life in general.
-Learning happens naturally.
+The freedom that’s available through homeschool programs adds great richness to academics, socialization, advancement, and life in general where learning happens naturally.
 In fact, you’d be incredibly hard-pressed to stop it.
 From the moment they are born, children take in their environment, and all the things that go on in it, to learn things like language, morals, social acceptance, and so much more.
-Can you imagine leaving the teaching of these things up to someone else?
+Can you imagine leaving your child's education up to someone else?
 Neither could I!
 And that’s why homeschooling means so much to me.
 Actually, it is as natural as breathing and is more beneficial than you will ever know unless you have homeschooled children you've been through this adventure with yourself.

-Freedom To Let Your Child Learn At His or Her Own Speed
+Homeschooling Allows Freedom To Let Your Child Learn At His or Her Own Pace

 Children are not “resources”, and because of this, they cannot be hardwired to act, feel, or learn a specific way.
 However, that’s exactly what full-time enrollment in public schools, and private schools, attempts to do with them.
-In a room with 30 to 40 same-age peers and one or two authority figures, children are expected to behave a certain way, all alike, and learn the same material at the same speed on the same level as all their classmates.
+In a room with 30 to 40 same-age peers and one or two educators, children are expected to behave a certain way, all alike, and learn the same material at the same speed on the same level as all their classmates.

 On the other hand, those with special needs are often assigned a “disability” very early on and victimized with a label they’ll carry for the rest of their lives.
 Some children simply do not pick up on certain things at “assigned” times.
 One child learns to read well at the age of five, while another may take five more years to pick it up.
 Both are categorized as problems for the classroom setting when they’re actually only learning according to their own learning style.
 If each of these children were allowed to move at his or her own pace, they might both be avid readers by the age of 15 and no one would be any the wiser as to which read well first.